-The Board retains overall accountability for the running of the Company and is accountable for making decisions that could have a material impact on the business.
+The Board retains overall accountability for the running of the Company and is accountable for the decisions that could have a material impact on the business.
 It discharges this responsibility through the management team, which is responsible for the day-to-day management of the operations of the Company.

 The Board gives strategic direction to the Company.
 The Board retains full and effective control over the Company and monitors executive management in implementing plans, policies, tactics, procedures and strategies.
 The ultimate responsibility for the Company rests with the Board.
 The Board retains effective control through a well-developed governance structure of Board subcommittees and suitable delegation of authority.
 There is a policy evidencing clear balance of power and authority to ensure that no one director has unfettered powers of decision making.

-The Audit Committee is comprised of Iain McLaren (chair), Robert Lambert and Eric Schwitzer, all of whom are considered independent in accordance with Canadian corporate governance standards.
+The Audit Committee is comprised of Iain McLaren (Committee Chair), Robert Lambert and Lisa Stewart, all of whom are considered independent in accordance the QCA Code standards.
 The Audit Committee’s overall goal is to ensure that the Company adopts and follows a policy of proper and timely disclosure of material financial information and reviews all material matters affecting the risks and financial position of the Company.
 The Audit Committee, inter alia, meets with the Company’s external auditor and its senior financial management to review the annual and interim financial statements of the Company, oversees the Company’s accounting and financial reporting processes, the Company’s internal accounting controls and the resolution of issues identified by the Company’s auditors.

 The Audit Committee meets at least three times per year and otherwise as required.